 Symbols Used in Reiki

 There are five primary symbols used in Reiki.
-Each symbol has a specific function.
-Below, we will go over the origins of these five symbols and each of their functions.
+Each character has a specific function.
+Below, we will go over the origins of these five symbols and each of their tasks.

 Origins of the Symbols

 There are four traditional symbols used in Reiki.
 These include the Power Symbol (Cho Ku Rei), the Harmony Symbol (Sei Hei Ki), the Distance Symbol (Hon Sha Ze Sho Nen), and the Master Symbol (Dai Ko Myo).

 These symbols were adopted by Usui, who saw them during his spiritual enlightenment up on Mount Kurama.
 Most advocates of Reiki don’t believe that Usui was the first person to develop these symbols.
 It’s more likely that he encountered them while studying medicine, religion, and healing practices and applied them to Reiki because of their healing powers.

 There is also a fifth symbol commonly used in Reiki that Usui did not utilize.
 This symbol, known as the Completion Symbol (Raku), is a Tibetan symbol first adopted by Reiki Master Iris Ishiguro.
 The Raku was eventually brought to the Western world by Authur Robertson, an Ishiguro student.